shivalkarrahul/demo-three-tier-app-on-aws/README.md

 > ⚠️ This section is **not automated** in this repository.
 > It is intentionally left as an **assignment** for you to explore, complete, and contribute back.
-> Try using AWS CLI to create and configure the resource, and feel free to submit improvements to this repo.
+> Try using AWS CLI to cleanup the resource, and feel free to submit improvements to this repo.

 </details>